wasmerio/wasmer-js/packages/wasi/README.md

 ## Features

-This project is forked from [node-wasi](https://github.com/devsnek/node-wasi), a Node implementation made by Gus Caplan. 🙏😄 It uses the same API than the [future WASI integration in Node](https://github.com/nodejs/wasi), to help transition to it once it becomes available in Node.
+`@wasmer/wasi` uses the same API than the [future WASI integration in Node](https://github.com/nodejs/wasi), to help transition to it once it becomes available in Node.

 However, `@wasmer/wasi` is focused on: